United States–Vietnam relations: 19th century

-In 1829, U.S. President Andrew Jackson sent a diplomatic delegation led by Edmund Roberts on the USS Peacock to the Nguyễn dynasty to establish bilateral relations and expand trade between the two countries.
+In 1829, U.S. president Andrew Jackson sent a diplomatic delegation led by Edmund Roberts on the USS Peacock to the Nguyễn dynasty to establish bilateral relations and expand trade between the two countries.
 The ship arrived in Vũng Lấm, Phú Yên province on 2 January 1833.
 The ruler of Vietnam at the time, Emperor Minh Mạng, was not eager to allow foreigners to freely enter Vietnam and engage in trade.
-The emperor required that Americans follow Vietnamese laws, and only allowed them to do business in Da Nang, Central Vietnam.
+The emperor required that Americans follow Vietnamese laws, and only allowed them to do business in Đà Nẵng, Central Vietnam.
 After receiving this unwelcome message, Edmund Roberts and his delegation left Vietnam.
-The American-Vietnamese relationship remained frozen after many disagreements and tensions from 1836 to 1859.
-This lasted until 1873, when Vietnam had trouble fighting against the invading French forces in northern Vietnam.
-Emperor Tự Đức appointed Foreign Minister Bùi Viện as "Grand Emissary" and sent him to the United States to seek support and aid against the French Empire.
-The diplomatic delegation passed through Yokohama, Japan, then arrived in San Francisco in mid-1873.
-Bùi Viện and the Vietnamese emissaries traveled to Washington, D.C. and met with U.S. President Ulysses S. Grant, who promised aid and an alliance with Vietnam.
-However, the U.S. Congress cancelled Grant's intervention in Vietnam.
-In 1884, Vietnam was completely conquered by France, becoming French Indochina.
+Vietnamese account for the US delegation arrival was brief: